-One of the most important exposures that laid a foundation for George’s future business skills was the development of Kenana Sugar one of the world’s largest integrated sugar factories.
-George lived with his family on-site at the 95,000-acre sugar estate in the Sudanese desert where his father was project design and management engineer.
-George watched the development, planning, construction, and start-up of the sugar factory and estate, which at one time included thousands of skilled and unskilled laborers of many nationalities and beliefs.
-The site created a community of over 100,000 people where there was once only a small village in the desert and faced the challenges of most cities such as transportation, education, healthcare, food supplies, housing, electricity, and more.
-What many claimed was “impossible,” George witnessed firsthand, made possible by will power and team management.
+One of the most important exposures that laid a foundation for Mr. Schaffer’s future skills was the development of the Kenana Sugar factory, one of the world’s largest integrated sugar factories, in Africa during the 1970s and early 1980s.
+As a child, he observed the process from construction to the start-up of the sugar factory.
+Mr. Schaffer lived with his family on-site in the Sudanese desert where his father’s firm was responsible for project design and management.
+The project created a community of over 100,000 people that was once only a small village out in the desert and overcame challenges such as transportation, water, education, healthcare, food supplies, housing, electricity, and more.
+What many claimed was “impossible,” Mr. Schaffer witnessed firsthand, was made possible by determination and teamwork.

 Mr. Schaffer started in business independently at the age of 28 and has strived to operate his business ventures in an honorable and forthright manner, always trying to stay real and connected to the front lines while upholding respect and care for people’s well-being.
 Mr. Schaffer is very involved with his family, various charities, and conservation causes, including the Jacinto Bird and Rainforest Reserve in Belize.
 His hobbies revolve around farming, appreciating nature, and spending time with his wife and kids.